ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       queried and to subdomains, unless subdomain policy is explicitly described using the "sp" tag.
-This tag is mandatory for policy records only, but not for third-party reporting records (see {#verifying-external-destinations}).
-Possible values are as
+This tag is mandatory for policy records only, but not for third-party reporting records (see Section 7.1).
+Possible values are as follows:
-      follows:

       none:  The Domain Owner requests no specific action be taken regarding delivery of messages.